 My research group currently is deeply involved in several large observational field campaigns.
 I conceived and led a large international and interdisciplinary field campaign 2018-2019 called RELAMPAGO (Remote sensing of Electrification, Lightning, And Mesoscale/microscale Processes with Adaptive Ground Observations)-CACTI (Clouds Aerosol Complex Terrain Interactions), funded by the NSF, NASA, NOAA, DOE and other agencies in Argentina and Brazil.
 This transformative $25+ million project developed from two large scientific overview and experimental design documents submitted to the NSF from a science team that I led.
 As part of this project, I lead a group of 20 principal investigators, and coordinated the plans for the experimental design, instrumentation deployments, and field operations and logistics.
 In the future, I hope to solidify leadership in atmospheric observations, including the ongoing establishment and development of instrumentation deployments.
 I have been involved in several projects to enhance diversity and inclusion within these campaigns.
 I co-led efforts to ensure a harassment-free and inclusive environment for participation and interactions in the campaign.

 Throughout my research career, I have maintained close relationships with programs across the weather, climate, and radiation programs at NASA, participated in the 2020 NASA Earth Sciences Directorate Senior Review, and am poised to participate and be involved in future high-priority NASA Decadal Survey missions, particularly since missions studying clouds and precipitation were recently classified as a Tier 1 priority within the Survey report.
-I serve an official capacity at NASA as a member of the Scientific Advisory Group of the Aerosol and Clouds, Convection, and Precipitation (A-CCP) Mission, which is a select steering group for this future mission in its planning stages.
+I serve an official capacity at NASA as a member of several Scientific Advisory Groups of the upcoming Atmosphere Observing Mission (AOS), which is a select steering group for this future mission in its planning stages.
 I have also been a strong leader in using and proponent of developing open-source programming in remote sensing science, working to enhance existing initiatives and developing new activities on campus in this area.
 Each of these activities together will be key for driving our nation’s scientific and discovery infrastructure over the coming decades.
 I also have interest in SmallSat and CubeSat technology.
 CubeSats, with new miniaturized passive and active sensors, will be an important part of the future of earth observation, alongside the traditional large satellite missions.
 I aim to leverage this technology, as well as new models and computing infrastructure, for better understanding of the earth system as well as to help society be prepared for hazards and be resilient to changes in climate.

 The Department of Atmospheric Sciences has the following platforms available for research projects: